scottdonaldau/qrl-electrify/README.md

 1. `-i, --input` - Meteor app folder, default is current directory (`process.cwd()`).
 1. `-o, --output` - Sets output folder for your packaged app, default is `/your/meteor/app/.dist`
-1. `-s, --settings` Sets path for Meteor [settings](http://docs.meteor.com/#/full/meteor_settings) file, this will be available inside your Meteor code both in development and after being packaged.
+1. `-s, --settings` - Sets path for Meteor [settings](http://docs.meteor.com/#/full/meteor_settings) file, this will be available inside your Meteor code both in development and after being packaged.
 1. `-t, --temp` - Sets a temp folder other than the system temp folder to prevent moving errors (tmp and destination should be on the same partition)
-1. `-a, --arch` - Set a different arch for building NOTICE: only the current arch will work "out of the box"
+1. `-a, --arch` - Sets a different arch for building NOTICE: only the current arch will work "out of the box"
-1. `-p, --platform` - Set a different platform for building NOTICE: only the current platform will work "out of the box"
+1. `-p, --platform` - Sets a different platform for building NOTICE: only the current platform will work "out of the box"

 ## Structure